JosherLo/NUSH-IChTo-problem5/README.md

 ## Visualisation

-Graphs obtained were visualised using [Mathematica](https://www.wolfram.com/mathematica/).
+Data obtained was plotted and visualised using [Mathematica](https://www.wolfram.com/mathematica/).

 ### Graphs